craftserverbot/elytra-ping/README.md

 [![CI Status](https://github.com/doinkythederp/elytra-ping/actions/workflows/build.yml/badge.svg)](https://github.com/doinkythederp/elytra-ping/actions/workflows/build.yml)

-This crate can interact with on servers running Minecraft 1.7 or later.
+This crate can interact with servers running Minecraft 1.7 or later.
 If you have the server's address and port, Elytra Ping can retrieve metadata like the server's description, player count, vendor, and icon.
 The (lack of the) server's response can also be used to infer whether it is online and usable or not.

 ## Install